For the purpose of the General Data Protection Regulation (“GDPR”), the data controller is Moving Brands.

 The California Consumer Privacy Act of 2018 (“CCPA”), effective as of January 1, 2020, requires businesses that collect personal information of California residents to make certain disclosures regarding how they collect, use, and disclose such information.
 California consumers have the right to request the deletion of their personal data, additional information about our use and disclosure of their personal data, and the specific pieces of personal data we have about them.
 California consumers also have the right not to receive discriminatory treatment if they exercise the rights listed above.

-For further information on the European and United Kingdom rights detailed above, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individual's rights under the General Data Protection Regulation.
+For further information on the European and United Kingdom rights detailed above, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on the individual’s rights under the General Data Protection Regulation.

 If you would like to exercise any of those rights, please:

-- contact us using Our Contact details below,
+- contact us using our contact details below,

 - let us have enough information to identify you,